RYAN R. COOPER | Ph.D., J.D.

 Clinical Supervision & Training

-Dr. Cooper was born and raised in Northeast Texas.
-He received his Ph.D. in Clinical Psychology and M.S. in Clinical Psychology from the University of the Cumberlands in Williamsburg, Kentucky.
-Prior to Kentucky, he resided in Massachusetts where he earned a Master of Liberal Arts in Psychology from Harvard University.
-He also holds a J.D. from Mitchell Hamline School of Law, which has ranked in the top five programs nationally for Dispute Resolution and Mediation by U.S. News and World Report for over two decades.
-He is also a diplomate of the law school’s Dispute Resolution Institute, from which he was awarded a Graduate Certificate in Alternative Dispute Resolution.
+Dr. R. R. Cooper is a licensed psychologist, associate professor of psychology, and court-appointed mediator.
+He received his Ph.D. and M.S. in Clinical Psychology from the University of the Cumberlands in Williamsburg, Kentucky.
+He also holds a Master of Liberal Arts in Psychology from Harvard University and a J.D. from Mitchell Hamline School of Law, which has ranked in the top five programs nationally for Dispute Resolution and Mediation by U.S. News and World Report for over two decades.
+He is also a diplomate of the law school’s Dispute Resolution Institute.
 He received his undergraduate degree in Business Technology and Law (summa cum laude) from the University of Texas Rio Grande’s Vackar College of Business and Entrepreneurship.

 Regarding behavioral healthcare, Dr. Cooper's practice areas range from neuropsychological evaluation to outpatient treatment.
-He treats patients for issues ranging from mild anxiety to pervasive personality disorders.
+As a psychotherapist, he specializes in personality development and the treatment of personality disorders.
 He has evaluated and treated patients in a range of contexts: general hospitals, psychiatric hospitals, prisons, outpatient clinics, secondary schools, college campuses, and telehealth.
-His residency was completed through The Psychology Professionals of Northeast Texas / Terrell State Psychiatric Hospital Consortium.
-He is a member of the American Psychological Association (APA).
+His residency was completed through The Psychology Professionals / Terrell State Psychiatric Hospital Interstate Consortium.

-Regarding academia, Dr. Cooper is a Graduate Professor and the current Director of Graduate Psychology at Ferrum College where he also serves on the research and thesis committees.
-For a number of years, he has also been on the adjunct faculty of University Arizona Global's Department of Graduate Psychology.
+Dr. Cooper is an Associate Professor of Psychology at the University of Arizona, and the current Director of Graduate Psychology at Ferrum College.
+He is also on the faculty of Paris Junior College.
 He has trained psychology interns, counseling interns, substance abuse interns, and psychiatric nurse practitioners.
-He is a member of the American Association of University Professors (AAUP).
+He is currently on the Board of Trustees for the Texas Psychological Association (TPA) and also sits on the Texas RxP Legislative Advisory Board.

 HAVE A SEAT | What's my therapy style?